-The option of petitioning for a special concentration is for the serious student whose academic interests cross departmental lines.
-Special Concentrations offers a student the opportunity to design his or her own program of concentration with the advice and consent of the various members of the faculty and administration.
-This option addresses special educational objectives not accommodated by existing concentrations.
+Special Concentrations are for serious students whose academic interests cross departmental lines.
+Students have the opportunity to design their own program of study with the advice and consent of various members of the faculty and administration.
+Special Concentrations can address educational objectives not already accommodated by existing concentrations or combinations of programs.

 Special Concentrations is not for everyone.
 It is not for students who wish to avoid particular departmental requirements or who hope to create a broad, unfocused concentration that could be described as “general studies.”
 Nor is it for students who do not know precisely what they want to study and who have trouble narrowing their interests to a single field.
 Rather, it is for students who know quite clearly what they wish to investigate, as it requires integrating courses and research from more than one area.
 Although there are exceptions, most successful Special Concentrations applications have been submitted by upperclassmen who have already spent one or two terms studying in one of the College’s established concentrations.

 The Standing Committee on Special Concentrations, composed of faculty from a wide range of disciplines, sets the general policies and educational guidelines for the program, and individually considers each petition submitted.
 The committee must be convinced not only of the quality, rigor, and legitimacy of the topic, but also of the applicant’s high level of self-motivation, perseverance, and conscientiousness.
 This level of commitment is critical, because without an existing departmental structure, the success of each Special Concentration depends on the drive and determination of the individual student.